Relayer

-Relayer received a mixed to positive reception from contemporary and retrospective critics.
-It reached No. 4 on the UK Albums Chart and No. 5 on the US Billboard 200.
-A single of the closing section of "The Gates of Delirium", titled "Soon", was released in January 1975.
-After touring in support of the album between November 1974 and July 1975, Yes went on a year-long hiatus.
-Relayer continued to sell, and is certified gold by the Recording Industry Association of America (RIAA) for selling over 500,000 copies in the US.
-It was remastered in 2003 and in 2014, both with previously unreleased tracks; the latter includes new stereo and 5.1 surround sound mixes and additional tracks.
+Relayer received a mixed-to-positive reception from contemporary critics, though retrospective reviews widely celebrate its adventurous technical complexity.
+The album achieved strong commercial success, peaking at No. 4 on the UK Albums Chart and No. 5 on the US Billboard 200.
+The single edit of "Soon" was released in January 1975, and the band supported the album with an extensive tour across North America and the United Kingdom before entering a year-long hiatus.
+Relayer has since achieved gold certification from the Recording Industry Association of America (RIAA) for selling over 500,000 copies in the United States, and has been subject to multiple expanded audio remasters, including stereo and 5.1 surround sound mixes produced by Steven Wilson in 2014.
+Despite plans by the band to revive the album live in its entirety for the first time since 1975, these retrospective tours were ultimately cancelled or postponed.